spring1843/go-dsa/heap/README.md

 1. The structure property requires that the heap be a complete binary search [tree](../tree), where each level is filled from left to right, and all levels except the bottom are full.
 2. The heap property requires that the children of a node be larger than or equal to the parent node in a min heap and smaller than or equal to the parent in a max heap, meaning that the root is the minimum in a min heap and the maximum in a max heap.

 As a result, if all elements are pushed to the min or max heap and then popped one by one, a sorted list in ascending or descending order is attained.
 This sorting technique known as [heap sort](./heap_sort_test.go) works in O(n*Logn) time.
-While other sorting algorithms are available, none are more efficient than O(n*Log n).
+While other comparison based sorting algorithms are available, none can be more efficient than O(n*Log n).

 When pushing an element to a heap, because of the structure property, the new element is always added to the first available position on the lowest level of the heap, filling from left to right.
 Then to maintain the heap property, if the newly inserted element is smaller than its parent in a min heap (larger in a max heap), the newly added element is percolated up by being swapped with its parent.
 The child and parents are swapped until the heap property is achieved.